ashemsay/restic_ynh/README.md

 $ yunohost app install https://github.com/YunoHost-Apps/restic_ynh
 Indicate the server where you want put your backups: serverb.domain.tld sftp port of your server (default: 22): 2222
-The directory where you want to backup repositories to be created in (default: ./): ./servera.domain.tld Indicate the ssh user to use to connect on this server: servera You are now about to define a new user password.
+The directory where you want your backup repositories to be created in (default: ./): ./servera.domain.tld Indicate the ssh user to use to connect on this server: servera You are now about to define a new user password.
 The password should be at least 8 characters - though it is good practice to use longer password (i.e. a passphrase) and/or to use various kind of characters (uppercase, lowercase, digits and special characters).
 Indicate a strong passphrase, that you will keep preciously if you want to be able to use your backups: